Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Final thoughts

-Once your setup is locked in, you’ll spend less time fighting your PC and more time winning gunfights, holding angles, and extracting with value.
+Once your setup is locked in, you stop fighting your PC and start focusing on what matters: taking cleaner duels, reacting faster, and extracting with more value.

 Marathon Best Settings Guide - F.A.Q.